Wake Wood – Review

 A Compelling Plot

 I am a big fan of the “be careful what you wish for” plot line.
 I think it can lead to some really interesting events and allows for a character to be presented as one thing and then entirely changed.
 Although it has been done before, Wake Wood does a nice job with this story.
-I thought the ritual was a good touch and the concept that this has been going on in Wake Wood for years worked well.
+I thought the ritual was a good touch and the idea that this has been going on in Wake Wood for years worked well.
 Everyone gets a turn, so to speak, so the villager’s willingness to participate made sense.
+Playing along is very much in their interests.

 The power at play here is bound to the area of the town and the resurrected person can’t leave or they will die again.
 That was a really good way of explaining how nobody has escaped with a resurrected loved one.
 The three day rule also worked really well as there was no expectation that this was permanent.
 It also offers an opportunity for closure at the end of the movie.
 Everyone involved follows the rules so that they can see their loved ones again, albeit temporarily.
 What didn’t make as much sense was how many people have died in Wake Wood recently.
 That place is apparently dangerous.